We've all heard the cliché “knowledge is power,” but what use is knowledge in the workplace if it is trapped inside your

 As information continues to grow and spread within the workplace, it is taking longer for employees to find the information they require to do their jobs.

 Intranet software can help employees capture intelligence, uncover important data, and improve customer service.
 An intranet can hold critical information for the daily functions of your business and can provide an effective way to store important intelligence regarding your customers, employees, products, and services.
 As knowledge management software, it can also help uncover communities of interest and practice within your workplace.

-Sharing knowledge through an intranet has a direct impact on productivity.
+Sharing knowledge in the workplace through an intranet has a direct impact on productivity.
 As revealed by consulting firm McKinsey, the use of social technologies can raise the productivity of knowledge workers by 20 to 25 percent.

 As knowledge management software, an intranet aids employees in accessing information to address customer support concerns, resolve problems, and uncovering additional insight.
 All of this results in improved customer satisfaction, increased profits, and stronger employee morale.